gadirom/Art-in-Swift/SplinesRenderer.swiftpm/README.md

 - calculate vertices of the stroke sides
 - render the indexed mesh

-For to fully control the appearance of the mesh you may pass a FragmentShader as a parameter to the LinesRenderer.
+For a full control over the appearance of the mesh you may pass a FragmentShader as a parameter to the LinesRenderer.
+More documentation on how to use this block is in the code.